-Tim Texel Nebraska Power Review Board Robert White Loup River Public Power District
+Tim Texel - Nebraska Power Review Board (NPRB)

-The NPRB retained PAPE CONSULTING SERVICES as the Coordinating Consultant.
+The NPRB retained PAPE CONSULTING SERVICES as the Coordinating Consultant for the report periods of 2001 through 2005.
+RON MORTENSEN, P.E., became the Coordinating Consultant for reports beginning with the 2006 report.
 The Consultant is responsible for coordinating the activities and meetings of both the Technical and Review Groups, and for assembling the annual report.
-The first Annual Report was issued in October 2001, with subsequent reports in October 2002 and 2003.
+The first Annual Report was issued in October 2001, with subsequent reports issued in October 2002, 2003, 2004, 2005 and 2006.

-Although Nebraska is unique in the United States in that it's electric utilities are exclusively consumerowned, Nebraska's major public power utilities have historically participated in the initial development and growth of the region's high voltage electric transmission system.
+Although Nebraska is unique in the United States in that it's electric utilities are exclusively consumer-owned, Nebraska's major public power utilities have historically participated in the initial development and growth of the region's high voltage electric transmission system.
 It is critical that a reliable and adequate transmission system exists in Nebraska and in the region.
 Nebraska is not and cannot be an island.
 Nebraska is electrically interconnected to numerous investor-owned and consumer-owned utilities, and regularly trades wholesale electricity with these utilities as well as other energy service providers for reliability and economic purposes.

 Nebraska needs to be aware of the successes and failures of customer choice programs in other states, and congressional and regulatory activities at the federal level.
-Although the "Condition Certain" approach to customer choice being followed in Nebraska is more conservative than the approach being taken in other states, it should enable Nebraska to move towards customer choice in a more orderly manner with reasonable assurance of success, when, and if, the State believes that Nebraska's electric consumers will benefit.
+Although the "Condition Certain" approach to customer choice being followed in Nebraska is more conservative than the approach being taken in some other states, it should enable Nebraska to move towards customer choice in a more orderly manner with reasonable assurance of success, when, and if, the State believes that Nebraska's electric consumers will benefit.